-224. The third component of PRR is the review of RARMPs after a commercial/general release licence is issued.
+227. The third component of PRR is the review of RARMPs after a commercial/general release licence is issued.
 Such a review would take into account any relevant new information, including any changes in the context of the release, to determine if the findings of the RARMP remained current.
 The timing of the review would be determined on a case-by-case basis and may be triggered by findings from either of the other components of PRR or be undertaken after the authorised dealings have been conducted for some time.
 If the review findings justified either an increase or decrease in the initial risk estimate(s) or identified new risks to people or to the environment that require management, this could lead to changes to the risk management plan and licence conditions.
 In the case of a veterinary vaccine where the APVMA is the primary regulatory body overseeing the vaccine, any review of the RARMP or licence would likely only be initiated in consultation with APVMA.

-Section 5 Conclusions of the consultation RARMP
+Section 5 Conclusions of the RARMP

-- 225. The risk assessment concludes that the proposed commercial release of this GM CPV-2 vaccine poses negligible risks to the health and safety of people and a negligible risk to the environment as a result of gene technology. - 226.
-The risk management plan concludes that the identified negligible risks can be managed to protect the health and safety of people and the environment by imposing risk treatment measures.
-Licence conditions are proposed to prevent the concurrent administration of vaccine with different CPV-2 strains, mandate the time lapse between two live vaccines to be a minimum of 2 weeks and restrict the vaccination to healthy dogs.
-General conditions were also included in the draft licence to ensure that there is ongoing oversight of the GM vaccine.
+228. The risk assessment concludes that the proposed commercial release of this GM CPV-2 vaccine poses negligible risks to the health and safety of people and a negligible risk to the environment as a result of gene technology.

+229. The risk management plan concludes that the identified negligible risks can be managed to protect the health and safety of people and the environment by imposing risk treatment measures.
+Licence conditions are imposed to ensure that end users of the vaccine are advised to restrict the vaccination to healthy dogs and to follow recommended vaccination schedules indicating that the next CPV-2 live vaccine must not be given until at least two weeks after vaccination with the GMO.
+General conditions were also included in the licence to ensure that there is ongoing oversight of the GM vaccine.